vladbxb/prospecting-rblx/README.md

 # Auto farming script for Roblox Prospecting
-Python script made with pyautogui that automates shoveling and panning by simulating user input.
+Python script that automates shoveling and panning by simulating user input.
 ## Game link
 [Prospecting! 💎](https://www.roblox.com/games/129827112113663/Prospecting)
 ## How to use